febiyan/tableau-extensions/README.md

 See more details on [Tableau Extensions API Github site](https://tableau.github.io/extensions-api/).

-Currently, there is 1 visualisation set up:
+Currently, there are 3 visualisations set up:

-* Sunburst - Path: Accepts Path `[from, here, to there]` and the Count.
+* Sunburst - Path: Accepts `Path` string, e.g `[from, here, to, there]`, and the path `Count` field.
+The visualisation is served on the `http://<host>/sunburst-path` page, and the TREX file is available on `http://<host>/manifests/sunburst-path.trex`.
+* Sankey - Path: Accepts the same fields as Sunburst - Path.
+The visualisation is served on the `http://<host>/sankey-path` page, and the TREX file is available on `http://<host>/manifests/sankey-path.trex`.
+* Graph: Accepts `From` and `To` nodes, `Link Weight` and `Node Weight` fields.
+The visualisation is served on the `http://<host>/graph` page, and the TREX file is available on `http://<host>/manifests/graph.trex`.

 ## Adding New Visualisations